 - Tsukune is a chicken meatball skewer.

 - Bonjiri refers to a skewered chicken tail.
 It’s appreciated for its unique flavor and texture.
-But could not taste it, the flavor and texture were too weird for me.

 - Tebasaki features chicken wings, offering a mix of crispy skin and tender meat.
 It’s one of my favorite yakitori.